📗 PMM Algorithm

 This depth chart consists of two roughly triangular (though not necessarily symmetrical) shapes, representing bids (buy orders) on the left and asks (sell orders) on the right, along the price x-axis and the depth y-axis.
 The two triangles can be mathematically described by two parameters, mid price and slope, or how “steep” the triangle is.

-This parameterkk, which we call the slippage factor, is the key to the PMM algorithm and allows market makers to concentrate liquidity around a certain price.
+This parameter, which we call the slippage factor, is the key to the PMM algorithm and allows market makers to concentrate liquidity around a certain price.
 The smaller it is, the more liquidity is concentrated and the better the price at which traders can trade.

 Using Smart Contracts to Provide Liquidity #